chadr/droptest/README.md

 # droptest

-An R package for simulating LOX/GOX drop testing.
+An R package for simulating LOX drop testing.

 ### Introduction:

 Generates simulated data representing the LOX drop testing process (also known as impact testing).
+Drop testing is expensive, time consuming, and notoriously difficult to analyze.
 A simulated process allows for accelerated study of test behavior.
 Functions are provided to simulate trials, test series, and groups of test series.
 Functions for creating plots specific to this process are also included.
 Test attributes and criteria can be set arbitrarily.